Legit.Health Plus description and specifications

 HIV test | True positive and true negative results | Boolean (TRUE /FALSE ) |

-Legit.Health Plus | Probabilistic distribution | Array of ICD classes and distributed probabilities |
+Legit.Health Plus | Probabilistic distribution | Array of ICD categories and distributed probabilities |

 As such, clinicians may use this information to help them think about how to help their patients, but it is inherently impossible to use it as a confirmation test, like an HIV test or a COVID-19 test.

-As previously mentioned, one of the outputs of the device is a probabilistic distribution of classes.
+As previously mentioned, one of the outputs of the device is a probabilistic distribution of categories.
 This is fundamentally different from a diagnostic test.
 This is true regardlesss of how concentrated is the distribution of the probabilities.

 The device's output acts as a supportive element, empowering HCPs to make informed decisions while ensuring that the diagnosis is not solely reliant on the device's probabilistic distribution but is a holistic assessment incorporating the expertise of the healthcare provider.